Friday, November 28, 2014

 Ah, sunset.
 The end of another great day.

 Be right there!
 I just have one small job I want to finish,” he hollers back.
 Okay, no worries.
-I put his glass of wine back in the refrigerator head up to the deck.
+I put his glass of wine back in the refrigerator and headed up to the deck.
 Peace!

 Concrete pumper truck arrives